-A relevant issue when victims (falsely) deny, limit disclosure or recant an abusive experience is what impact these strategies have on memory when victims do eventually speak out.
-To understand this issue, it is imperative to first focus on how traumatic events are remembered in general.
-A plethora of research has shown that in theory, central details for highly negative and stressful events (e.g., sexual abuse) are well remembered and quite accurate (Peterson & Whalen, 2001; Block, Greenberg, & Goodman, 2009).
-In one study, Alexander and colleagues (2005) found that participants who indicated that CSA was the most traumatic event they had ever experienced displayed accurate memory for documented central details of their abuse many years later.
-The authors suggested that this superior memory performance might the consequence of the rehearsal of the events by the victims.
-However, although CSA victims demonstrate superior memory for the abusive event they sometimes deliberately omit sexual details or deny knowledge of such details (Leander, Christianson, & Granhag, 2007).
-Is it possible that Tasha Hopkins’ false denial of her abuse could potentially adversely affect her memory?
+A relevant issue when victims (falsely) deny, limit disclosure, or recant an abusive experience is the impact of these strategies on memory when victims do eventually speak out.
+To understand this issue, initially focusing on how traumatic events are remembered in general is imperative.
+A plethora of research has shown that in theory, central details for highly negative and stressful events (e.g., sexual abuse) are well remembered and accurate (Peterson & Whalen, 2001; Block, Greenberg, & Goodman, 2009).
+In one study, Alexander and colleagues (2005) found that participants who indicated that CSA was the most traumatic event they had ever experienced displayed an accurate memory for documented central details of their abuse many years later.
+The authors suggested that this superior memory performance might be the consequence of the rehearsal of the events by the victims.
+However, although victims of CSA demonstrate superior memory of the abusive event, they sometimes deliberately omit sexual details or deny knowledge of such details (Leander, Christianson, & Granhag, 2007).
+Is it possible that Tasha Hopkins’ false denial of her abuse potentially adversely affected her memory?
 The evidence thus far strongly suggests that the answer is yes because false denials have been shown to have an association with poor memory (Vierira & Lane, 2013).
 In a recent study, participants were shown 12 negative and 12 neutral pictures on a computer screen after which their memory was tested.
-Next, participants in the false denial condition were instructed to deny in response to questioning (e.g., “What object was between the blue t-shirt and jeans?” – “There was no object between the blue t-shirt and jeans”).
-The following day participants’ memory was reassessed and all of the participants were instructed to tell the truth.
-It was found that false denials lead participants to exhibit poorer source-monitoring recognition.
+Next, the participants in the false denial condition were instructed to deny in response to questioning (e.g., “What object was between the blue t-shirt and jeans?” – “There was no object between the blue t-shirt and jeans”).
+The following day, the participants’ memory was reassessed, and all the participants were instructed to tell the truth.
+False denials were found to lead participants to exhibit poorer source monitoring recognition.
 (Otgaar, Howe, Smeets, & Wang, 2016).
-The authors of this study refer to this type of memory impairment as denial induced forgetting (DIF).
-That is, being instructed to deny details in the first interview caused participants in the false denial condition to forget speaking to an interviewer about the details.
+The authors of this study refer to this type of memory impairment as denial induced forgetting (DIF), that is, being instructed to deny details in the first interview caused participants in the false denial condition to forget speaking to an interviewer about the details.
 Acknowledging the distinct cognitive processes that underpin different facets of memory, a follow-up study was conducted to ascertain whether the DIF that was observed in previous memory studies would be replicated when demands were placed on the ability to recall information.
-Otgaar, Romeo, Ramakers and Howe (2017) conducted a study wherein participants viewed a video of a theft and then subsequently either instructed to tell the truth or deny the fact that they had seen specific details.
-One day later, half of the participants (from both the control and denial groups) were completed either a source monitoring recognition task or a free recall task.
-In the experimental group, results showed that DIF was evident for details discussed in the first session in participants who completed both the source monitoring and free recall tasks in session two while memory for details seen in the theft video was not impaired.
+Otgaar, Romeo, Ramakers, and Howe (2017) conducted a study in which participants viewed a video of a theft and were then subsequently either instructed to tell the truth or deny that they had seen specific details.
+One day later, half of the participants (from both the control and denial groups) completed either a source monitoring recognition task or a free recall task.
+In the experimental group, results showed that DIF was evident for details discussed in the first session among the participants who completed both the source monitoring and free recall tasks in session two, while their memory for details seen in the theft video was not impaired.

 Discussion and Future Directions

-In order to avoid the distressing realities that are synonymous with sexual abuse, we have seen that CSA victims can use one or more cognitive strategies.
-While such strategies may serve a ‘protective role’ (for the child or the perpetrator) initially, there are many problems that may arise as a consequence.
-For instance, if a victim (who in theory is also a primary witness to alleged sexual abuse) is unable to affirm or confirm the occurrence of abuse the legal prosecution of perpetrators may become an extremely arduous task (Paine & Hansen, 2002).
+To avoid the distressing realities that are synonymous with sexual abuse, we have seen that victims of CSA can use one or more cognitive strategies.
+While such strategies may serve a protective role (for the child or the perpetrator) initially, many problems may arise as a consequence.
+For instance, if a victim (who in theory is also a primary witness to alleged sexual abuse) is unable to affirm or confirm the occurrence of abuse, then the legal prosecution of perpetrators may become an extremely arduous task (Paine & Hansen, 2002).